hjameskan/hw-ee565/hw1/README.md

 # Instruction to Start Server

-First time running: go to the directory: `hw1`, execute:
+First time running: go to the directory: `hw1`, execute one of the follwoing:

 ```
 make